The Face Becomes the Ticket

 The official framing is familiar: security, efficiency, identity assurance, and smoother travel.
 Those goals are not fake.
 Airports are already identity-heavy environments.
 A passport is already a state-issued face database in paper form.
 Biometric comparison can reduce some forms of document fraud and speed some queues.

 But the design choice matters.
 A one-to-one comparison at a podium is not the same as a one-to-many search across a crowd.
 A temporary photo used for immediate verification is not the same as indefinite retention.
 An opt-out sign is not the same as an opt-out culture.
-A pilot program is not the same as a permanent national default.
+A voluntary airline lane is not the same as a border rule that may require biometrics from covered noncitizens.
 Once face passage becomes ordinary, the burden shifts from the institution proving necessity to the traveler explaining refusal.

 The Private Gate